afnog/sse/firewalls/presentation.md

 	 pkts bytes target     prot opt in     out     source       destination
 	    8   672 ACCEPT     icmp --  *      *       0.0.0.0/0    0.0.0.0/0

+Why do we see 8 packets against the rule, instead of 4?

+You can use `iptables -L INPUT -nZ` to `Z`ero the counters.

 ???

-* Why 8 packets instead of 4?
+* The *ping* command uses ICMP packets of the `echo-request` and `echo-response` types.
-  * Every ping has a request and a reply packet.
+* Every ping has a request and a response packet.
-  * Both are received by the same machine because it's local
+* Both are received by the same machine because it's local.
-  * Try working with your neighbour
+* Try working with your neighbour: each test the other's firewall.

 ---